Engaging Pre-Writing Activities for Preschoolers to Spark Learning

 7. Encourage Writing Through Positive Feedback, Evaluate and Adapt Teaching

-Offer praise and positive feedback for preschoolers' writing efforts, celebrating their progress and accomplishments.
+When evaluating writing efforts, offer praise and positive feedback, celebrating their progress and accomplishments.
 Provide gentle, constructive feedback to guide their writing development.
 For example, if a child writes "kat" instead of "cat," acknowledge their attempt and say, "I see you wrote 'kat.'
 That's a great try!
 The word 'cat' starts with the letter 'c.'"
 This approach reinforces their efforts while providing guidance for improvement (The Reading Teacher, 2023).

 Regularly assess each child's writing development to tailor support and challenges to their individual needs.
 Continuously adapt teaching strategies based on their progress and interests, ensuring a personalized and engaging learning experience (Puranik & Lonigan, 2014).